 In the parable, the gardener begins his work by "digging around."
+Digging around means loosening up or breaking up the soil, removing the weeds and examining the soil, thus allowing water and fertilizer to sink into the ground.
 In order to change, we must first "dig around" and do an inventory of our lives.

 The degree to which a person can grow is directly proportional to their ability to face the truth about themselves.
 Jim Collins in his book, "Good to Great," studied the most successful companies and determined one of the key factors in their success was something he called "The Stockdale Paradox."
-The idea was to confront the brutal facts of your current reality, but without losing faith that you will prevail.53
+The idea was to confront the brutal facts of your current reality, but without losing faith that you will prevail.